Melbourne Track Guide

 Australian Grand Prix tickets: how to get them for the big race

 Formula 1 fans can get their hands on Australian Grand Prix tickets via the official Formula 1 ticketing website.
-Fans have the option to take in the whole Australian Grand Prix weekend with first practice on Friday and all the way through to lights out on Sunday.
+Fans are asked to leave their email address so that they can be contacted once the tickets are put on sale.

 Australian Grand Prix ticket lowdown: things to note